Jazzsw/TDS-Matrixify-Parser/README.md

 https://matrixify.app/documentation/list-of-commands-across-matrixify-sheets/.

 # Bulk Tags #
-This allows the user to add tags in bulk to all the items that the price is being updated for.
-Tags can be added via the input box on the left bar of the app, and can be removed using the delete button on each tag item once it gets added.
+This allows the user to add tags in bulk to all items being updated.
+Tags can be added via the input box in the top left of the sidebar, and can be removed using the delete button on each tag item once it gets added.

 # Item Overrides #
 This allows for users to override the price updates for items based on their full SKU.
-By specifying the SKU to override and the desired price, that item will ignore the new price listed in the uploaded files and will instead update based on the value that the user has indicated.
+By specifying the SKU to override and the desired price, the given item will ignore the new price listed in the uploaded files and will instead update based on the value that the user has selected.

 # Format Info #
 This allows users to view default settings and specify changes to the input file